FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_WolfSSL_FIPS_Ready_Windows_Simulator/README_wolfSSL_FIPS_ready.md

 #  wolfSSL FIPS-Ready

 # Overview
-Federal Information Processing Standards(FIPS) 140-2 specifies the security requirements that will be satisfied by a cryptographic module.
-It specifies that a cryptographic module should set a cryptographic boundary and it should contain cryptgraphic functions, algorithmsa and key generation inside.
+Federal Information Processing Standards (FIPS) 140-2 specifies the security requirements that will be satisfied by a cryptographic module.
+It specifies that a cryptographic module should set a cryptographic boundary and mandates certain power-on selftest requirements such as an integrity check and cryptographic known answer tests.

-wolfSSL FIPS Ready is FIPS enabled cryptography layer code and is compliant to FIPS 140-2 specs.
-If your project need to get a FIPS certificate in the future, try using a FIPS-Ready version wolfSSL now.
-It makes your project FIPS-Ready.
+wolfSSL FIPS Ready includes FIPS-enabled cryptography layer code along with the wolfSSL source code.
+It is not associated with a FIPS certificate, but allows applications to include the same FIPS-specific code (default entry point, power on self test) and best practices used by and required in FIPS-validated modules.
+If your project may need to get a FIPS certificate in the future, using the wolfSSL FIPS-Ready version now will accelerate future validation times.
+It makes your project FIPS-Ready and helps ensure best practices.

 Next to this folder you will see another demo folder named "FreeRTOS_Plus_WolfSSL_Windows_Simulator".
-The demo uses regular(not-FIPS-Ready) wolfSSL.
-If you compare both demos, you will notice that there are no changes to the client code, and will also notice some tests run prior to your main program in this FIPS-Ready demo.
+The demo uses regular (non-FIPS-Ready) wolfSSL.
+If you compare both demos, you will notice that there are no changes to the client code, and will also notice that some additional tests run prior to your main program in this FIPS-Ready demo.

-This fact indicates that wolfSSL FIPS Ready provides a FIPS compliant cryptographic module with minimal impact on client code.
+This demo shows that wolfSSL FIPS Ready provides a FIPS compliant cryptographic module with minimal impact on client code.

 # What does FIPS 140-2 specify?

-FIPS 140-2 enforces cryptographic module to follow belows:
+FIPS 140-2 enforces cryptographic modules to follow best practices, including:

-1. Remove unsecure algorithms such as MD5 and DES.
+1. Removal of insecure algorithms (such as MD5 and DES)
-1. Have default entry point
+2. Include a default entry point
-1. Perform Power On Self Test(POST)
+3. Perform a Power On Self Test (POST)

-wolfSSL FIPS Ready fulfils those requirements.
-The third requirement means, the POST should run automatically whenever the application using the FIPS code starts up.
+wolfSSL FIPS Ready fulfils these requirements.
+The third requirement means that the POST should run automatically whenever the application using the FIPS code starts up.
 For wolfSSL FIPS Ready, the POST consits of two tests:

-- In-Core Memory Test
+- In-Core Integrity Check (HMAC-SHA256 over cryptographic algorithm object files)
-- Known Answer Test(KAT)
+- Known Answer Tests (KATs)

-In-Core Memory Test perfoms hashing the "Core" part of the program with HMAC-SHA-256 algorithm.
-The "Core" means a cryptographic boundary, in other words, FIPS code and its related static data in the memory of the program.
-In this test, calculated hash value is to be compare with the expexted pre-calculated value in the memory.
-Failure of the test means that core part was modified after its build.
+The in-core integrity check performs an HMAC-SHA256 operation over the object files included in the FIPS-compliant algorithm boundary.
+The cryptographic boundary is the FIPS-specific code and its related static data in the memory of the program.
+In the integrity check process, the calculated hash value is compared with the expexted pre-calculated value in the memory.
+Failure of this check means that compiled boundary code was modified after it was compiled.
+If either the integrity check or KAT fails, the module enters an error state.

-KAT's other algorithms in the FIPS boundary are tested with canned data and the output is compared to pre-computed known answers.
-The test values are all inside the boundary and are checked with the in-core memory test.
+The KAT (Known Answer Tests) run algorithm test cases using pre-computed NIST test vectors, thus verifying that the algorithms are working successfully.
+The KAT code and test vectors are inside the cryptographic boundary and are also checked as part of the in-core integrity check.

 # How to build and run the Demo application

-By double-clicking the solution file named "FreeRTOS_Plus_WolfSSL_FIPS_Ready.sln" included in this folder, Visual Studio starts and shows you two projects in its solution explorer pane.
-One is "RTOSDemo" and another is "wolfSSL_FIPS_Ready" project.
-RTOSDemo provides a console application program runs on windows and wolfSSL_FIPS_Ready provides static-link library to be linked by the RTOSDemo.
+By double-clicking the solution file named "FreeRTOS_Plus_WolfSSL_FIPS_Ready.sln" included in this folder, Visual Studio starts and shows you a project in its solution explorer.
+It is named "RTOSDemo" and provides a console application program which runs on windows.

-All the required settings has been set in user_settings.h included in the wolfSSL_FIPS_Ready project.
-It's ready to build the RTOSDemo project.
+All required settings have been set in the user_settings.h header file included in the RTOSDemo/FreeRTOS+/wolfSSL folder in the solution explorer pane.
+The next step is to build the RTOSDemo application:

-1. Build the DTROSDemo project (wolfSSL_FIPS_Ready will be build automatically)
+1. Build the RTOSDemo project
-1. Run the RTOSDemo.exe
+2. Run the RTOSDemo.exe

-You will see a console pops up, and it shows like as follows:
+You will see a console that pops up, and it shows output like the following:

 ```
 Starting Power On Self Test